Analysis of the Entanglement with Centers

-Finally, we compute the mutual information with centers.
-This computation sheds light on understanding whether the mutual information depends on a choice of centers.
-Since the mutual information is in general hard to compute, we only consider massive free scalar field and two dimensional conformal field theories.
-In the former case, we consider disjoint regions and a tensor product decomposition.
-We then remove operators in an entangling surface for each region.
-Our computation of two dimensional conformal field theory is for the mutual information of single interval and multiple intervals.
-The results support that the mutual information does not depend on the choice of centers in two-dimensional conformal field theory. \\
+Finally, we computed the mutual information with centers.
+This computation sheds light on understanding whether mutual information depends on the choice of centers.
+Since the mutual information is in general hard to compute, we only considered two-dimensional conformal field theory.
+Our computation of two-dimensional conformal field theory was for the mutual information on a single interval and multiple intervals.
+The exact result offers supporting evidence that mutual information does not depend on the choice of centers in two-dimensional conformal field theory. \\

-It is most interesting to consider the universal terms of the entanglement entropy, which do not depend on regulators.
-There are many interesting questions for the universal terms in field theories that have not been studied.
-The first one is whether or not the universal terms depend on the centers in the strong coupling limit.
+It is most interesting to consider the universal term of entanglement entropy, which does not depend on a regulator.
+There are many interesting questions for the universal term of quantum field theory that has not been studied.
+One question is whether the universal term of entanglement entropy depends on the choice of centers in the strong coupling limit.